aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2/mustang2_obs_scripts.rst

 2. Make your science target catalog
 ===================================
 The M2 instrument team is now requesting that all science target catalogs be put in ``/users/penarray/Public/Catalogs/Science_catalogs/Catalogs_YourObservingSemester/``.
-Please make your catalog either directly the appropriate folder in the penarray directory or make it in your home directory and copy it over.
-Once your catalog is in the penarray directory, you need to add the write permission for the ``observer`` group so that others on the M2 instrument team can edit the catalog if they need to.
-To do this you can either do this when you copy over your catalog with ``rsync -v /path/to/cats/* ~penarray/Public/Catalogs/Science_catalogs/yourCatalog.cat --chmod=g+w`` or just simply change the permissions ``chmod g+w yourCatalog.cat``.
+If your semester does not yet exist please contact the M2 instrument team.
+You can either make your catalog either directly the appropriate folder in the penarray directory or make it in your home directory and copy it over.

-Once you have created your catalog you can update the filepath to the catalog in your science scripts (``5_XXX``) and load them into the Scheduler & Skyview.

 Example catalogs can be found in any of the folders in ``/users/penarray/Public/Catalogs/Science_catalogs/``.
 But a basic catalog will look like the following: